Tuesday - Saturday:

 Does the Museum have any discounts for low-income families?

-- Open Doors passes are distributed to 700+ non-profit community agencies that serve low income families.
+- Open Doors passes are distributed to more than 700 non-profit community agencies that serve low income families.
 These agencies distribute the passes to the people they serve.
 An Open Doors pass allows a family of four to enter the Museum free of charge.

-- Open Doors admission is granted to persons who enter the Museum and request free or discounted admission due to an inability to pay the standard admission fee of $9.
+- Open Doors admission is granted to persons who enter the Museum and request free or discounted admission due to an inability to pay the standard $9 admission fee.

 What does CMH do to support teachers?